-All payload systems power on, the flight computer successfully stores and downlinks data in a simulated flight environment, and the payload resets and continues to collect data under the same simulated conditions.
-Background data is collected by all four detectors and saved by the flight computer, with reasonable count rates and energy levels observed, suggesting proper operation and configuration of the systems.
+All payload systems power on, the flight computer successfully stores and downlinks data in a simulated flight environment and the payload resets and continues to collect data under the same simulated conditions.
+Test uplink commands to see that it is functioning and downlinking appropriate data.
+Confirm background data is collected by all four detectors and saved by the flight computer, with reasonable count rates and energy levels observed, suggesting proper operation and configuration of the systems.
 The IMU and GNSS receiver are verified as operational and collect reasonable data.